GammiB/TK-metabolism/README.md

  <br>
 *If you struggle with long runtime we recommend the following:*<br>
 1. The stiffness in the ODE causes difficulties with datasets with a long time axis and large contribution of steady state sections to the total experimental time.<br>
-   Solution: Use days/10 as a model input (here: 2.8 instead of 28) -> !Do not forget to divide all resulting rate constants by 10 afterwards.<br>
+   Solution: As a workaround compress the time axis by using days/10 as a model input (here: 2.8 instead of 28 d) -> !After fitting, divide all resulting rate constants (and their confidence intervals) by 10 to recover real-time values.<br>
-2. The default BYOM parameter space explorer only uses one core.<br>
+2. The default BYOM parameter space explorer only uses one single core.<br>
-   Solution: We implemented the activation of multiple cores (see file: README_activate_multiple_cores.pptx)<br>
+   Solution: We implemented multi-core execution using the Parallel Computing Toolbox (see file: README_activate_multiple_cores.pptx)<br>